kubevirt/kubevirt/docs/devel/virtual-machine.md

 The controller is designed to be a standalone service running in its own pod.
-Since the whole KubeVirt is designed to be modular, this approach allows for a more flexbility and less codebase in the core.
+Since the whole KubeVirt is designed to be modular, this approach allows for a more flexibility and less codebase in the core.
 Moreover it can be scaled up separately if the need arise.

 [VirtualMachineInstance]: https://kubevirt.github.io/api-reference/master/definitions.html#_v1_virtualmachine